andrebianco-net/create-data-ingestion-python-mongodb/README.md

 This example is an implementation where I used Python to create a program for transforms XML via XSLT to JSON and serialize it as doc into MongoDB.
 The config file used here is a YAML file.
 Read the [readme file ](https://github.com/andrebianco-net/andrebianco-net#readme) in order to obtain more details about the finality of this solution.

-In order to know more aboute my career check my Linkedin profile, please.
+In order to know more about my career check my Linkedin profile, please.

 https://www.linkedin.com/in/andrebianco-net/